 Although an admirer of the ethics of Toms Shoes I’ve never really liked their designs.
 They seem to be a brand you love or hate.
 Having said that, once in a while they produce something that stands out, and these knee high olive boots are such an example.
 And as well as being animal free, when buying a pair you’re raising money for good causes.

-Ok, so I may have been unduly influence by the fact these shoes are called “Esther”.
+Ok, so I may have been unduly influenced by the fact these shoes are called “Esther”.
 But how often do you get a pair of Zebra print ballet pumps named after you?
 Maybe Bourgeois Boheme didn’t name them after me specifically, but it’s kind of nice to think I might have influenced them.
 Also available in red and leopard print … like all good Esthers are!

 I love these foxy ankle boots, not just for being stylish and cruelty free, but because I’ve seen so many similar shoes in High Street stores.
 Yet again it shows that anything mainstream fashion can do, ethical fashion can do better.
-These lovely ladies are available from Bourgeois Boheme at a very wallet friendly price of £35.
+These lovely ladies are available from Bourgeois Boheme at a very wallet-friendly price of £35.
 As well as being free of animal products they’re made with organic cotton.

 So plastic is slightly questionable in eco terms, and you could argue oil isn’t completely animal free (be it that the animals died millions of years ago – look there are some pretty strict vegans out there!).
 However these boots are recycled from old shoes, and the waste and the water in the factory that makes them is also reused.
 And just look at them – are they not beautiful?
 Available for a mere £78 from Fashion Conscious.

 These ballet pumps are part of Gucci’s Sustainable Sole range.
 As well as being free from animal products they’re made with bio-degradable plastic.
-Of course bio-degradable isn’t the same as recycled, but it’s a step in the right direction and an impressive move for a major brand.
+Of course, bio-degradable isn’t the same as recycled, but it’s a step in the right direction and an impressive move for a major brand.
 Available to buy from end of June onwards.

 Pumps can get a little boring, but these t-bars add a bit of fabulousness to your average flat.
 Created by New York designer Cri de Coeur, these shoes are vegan and made with responsible manufacturers.
 Available from Fashion Conscious for a slightly heavy £75.
 Also available in shocking pink, if that’s your thing.